What is a Recording Engineer?

-The next piece of equipment that you’ll need is an audio interface.
-This will enable you to record audio such as your voice, guitar, drums etc. via a microphone or instrument cable and give you some quality outputs for a set of speakers or monitors.
+The next piece of equipment that you’ll need as a recording engineer is an audio interface.
+This will enable you to record audio such as your voice, guitar, drums, etc. via a microphone or instrument cable and give you some quality outputs for a set of speakers or monitors.
 Audio interfaces can range from as cheap as £100 all the way up to the thousands.

 eBay can be a good source of second-hand bargains, so if you’re not too fussed about second-hand interfaces definitely look around online.
 We recommend the Focusrite Scarlett 8i6 3rd Gen USB Audio Interface and similar affordable models.

 Other pieces of equipment that are essential to your home studio are studio monitors (speakers), headphones, and microphones.
 Again, these can range in price, but you will be sure to find some good bargains after looking around online.

 Getting great acoustics is not just down to the microphone – consider the quality of the room you will record in.
 You can buy budget materials or even use things already lying around the house like mattresses, blankets, etc. to dampen the room.
 And there you have it – your own recording studio!

 If you do choose to venture out of home and find a studio space, make sure you are aware of all of the costs of renting/acquiring that space including overheads like electricity.
 The neighborhood where you decide to set up your studio should be in a location where artists can easily travel to.